 Please join us in welcoming the newest member of our team!

-Giving back is important to the Nishkian Monks team.
-We are proud to be a part of Bozeman’s thriving community.
+Nishkian Monks is proud to be a part of Bozeman’s thriving community, and giving back is highly important to our team.
 As part of our commitment to providing structural design of enduring value, we offer pro bono engineering services to non-profits, schools and other community organizations.
 Throughout the year, we support by volunteering our time, giving charitable donations, and providing sponsorships and pro bono services to various organizations.
 Volunteering through the following programs allows us to be devoted to causes that are close to our hearts while spreading that passion to others: the Bozeman Public Schools, the Bozeman School Foundation, Bozeman SEPTA, City of Bozeman, Bozeman Film Society, Montana State University, Gallatin Valley Land Trust, and the Museum of the Rockies.
 In addition to these academic institutions and various organizations, we also commit to assisting on a number of pro bono projects each year to recognized non-profit agencies and individuals requiring our structural engineering services.

 One of our most recent pro bono efforts involves the structural design for the individual guest cabins, community center and swimming pool house at Erik’s Ranch Montana.
 Erik’s Ranch Montana is a 230-acre property located in Paradise Valley which when completed will be a home and work place for adults with autism.
 Erik’s Ranch & Retreats is a 501c(3) nonprofit corporation with two locations, one in Edina, MN; the other near Bozeman, MT.
 This non-profit provides safe and unequaled living, working, social and recreational environments for adults with autism, using its guiding principles of lifelong learning, individual community building, and bidirectional integration through voluntourism.